 What is mindfulness?

-Often, we can find ourselves either thinking about things that have happened in the past or things that may happen in the future.
+Often we can find ourselves either thinking about things that have happened in the past or things that may happen in the future.
 Getting caught up in this kind of thinking can lead to low mood, depression and anxiety.
 Mindfulness is the practice of being in the present moment.
-By being more in the present moment, we can reduce any feelings of low mood or anxiety and enable ourselves to enjoy where we are and what we are doing.
-When we practice mindfulness, we are actively making the choice to slow down and really pay attention to what we are doing – be it a household chore, eating or simply sitting and being.
+By being more in the present moment, we can reduce feelings of low mood or anxiety and enable ourselves to enjoy where we are and what we are doing.
+When we practise mindfulness, we are actively making the choice to slow down and really pay attention to what we are doing – be it a household chore, eating, or simply sitting and being.
 It’s coming out of autopilot and into awareness.
-It can be a difficult thing to do, which is why we call it ‘practice’ as nobody ever masters it, it is always on-going.
+It can be a difficult thing to do, which is why we call it ‘practice’ as nobody ever masters it; it is always ongoing.
 There are many apps and resources that support the practice of mindfulness and meditation.

-- Daily micro-meditations that are only 3 minutes long.
+- Daily micro meditations which are only 3 minutes long

-- Meditation sessions are organised by theme according to where you are in your day.
+- Meditation sessions organised by theme according to where you are in your day

 Benefits of mindfulness meditation: